wellesley-cs230/wellesley-cs230.github.io/hw5.md

 2. your corresponding <code>BankTesting.txt</code> files that contain your testing results
 3. A PDF or PNG file of the UML diagram that corresponds to your solution.

+**Note:** You must submit your solution *as a pair*.
+You can do this by adding group members to your submission, following [this tutorial](https://guides.gradescope.com/hc/en-us/articles/21863861823373-Adding-Group-Members-to-a-Submission).

 <br/>

-# Homework 5, Part B: Stacks
+# Homework 5, Part B: Stacks (Individual)

 ## Learning goals
 * Get familiarity with Stacks